rgmyr/keras-texture/README.md

-**TODO**

-- Finish `dilation_net`, run some experiments
-- Implement *compact* bilinear pooling
-- Dataset object for FMD (at least), start thinking about sequential dataset interface
-- More experiments + tweaking to get closer to claimed performance levels
-- Figure out Buffer bugs when passing `covariance_bound` to `cyvlfeat.gmm.gmm` (created issue, no responses.)

 # keras-texture

-Implementations of several `keras` layers, model classes, and other utilities that are useful in constructing models for texture recognition and fine-grained classification problems.
-It is a **work in progress**, and the `tensorflow` backend is required for most functionality.
+Implementations of several `tf.keras` layers, model classes, and other utilities that are useful in constructing  and training models for texture recognition and fine-grained classification problems.
+It is a **work in progress**.

 Develop-mode installable with `pip install -e .` Root module of package is `texture`.

 **TODO**

-- Finish `dilation_net`, run some experiments
 - Implement *compact* bilinear pooling
-- Dataset object for FMD (at least), start thinking about sequential dataset interface
 - More experiments + tweaking to get closer to claimed performance levels
 - Figure out Buffer bugs when passing `covariance_bound` to `cyvlfeat.gmm.gmm` (created issue, no responses.)